haxul/crypto-tracker/README.md

 # crypto-tracker
-Track your token price in binance exchange
+Track your token price in coinmarketcap